Acute Stress Syndrome Stabilization (ASSYST) Training in Individual and Group Formats

 - Client Survivor from August 3, 2019, Walmart mass shooting in El Paso, Texas,

 after one single session with the ASSYST-Individual procedure.

-Identify and practice rapid response intervention.
+To identify and practice rapid response intervention.

-Gain an understanding of early mental health interventions and trauma from the Adaptive Information Processing (AIP) theoretical model perspective (Abreactions, Window of tolerance, ASSYST procedures scenarios).
+To summarize early mental health interventions and trauma from the Adaptive Information Processing (AIP) theoretical model perspective (Abreactions, Window of tolerance, ASSYST procedures scenarios).

-Practice the ASSYST-Individual scripted procedure.
+To practice the ASSYST-Individual scripted procedure.

-Practice the ASSYST-Group scripted procedure.
+To practice the ASSYST-Group scripted procedure.

-Identify the populations that can be treated with these procedures through case study examples.
+To identify the populations that can be treated with these procedures through case study examples.